United States v. FCA

 Court Assigned: This case is assigned to the U.S. District Judge Nancy G. Edmunds, Theodore Levin U.S. Courthouse, 231 W. Lafayette Blvd., Room 805, Detroit, MI 48226.

-The charges stem from the company’s scheme to defraud U.S. regulators and customers by making false and misleading representations about the design, calibration, and function of the emissions control systems on more than 100,000 Model Year 2014, 2015, and 2016 Jeep Grand Cherokee and Ram 1500 diesel vehicles, and about these vehicles’ emission of pollutants, fuel efficiency, and compliance with U.S. emissions standards.
+The charges in the criminal information stem from the company’s scheme to defraud U.S. regulators and customers by making false and misleading representations about the design, calibration, and function of the emissions control systems on more than 100,000 Model Year 2014, 2015, and 2016 Jeep Grand Cherokee and Ram 1500 diesel vehicles, and about these vehicles’ emission of pollutants, fuel efficiency, and compliance with U.S. emissions standards.

 Crime Victims’ Rights Act and Right to Retain Counsel: The Crime Victims’ Rights Act (18 U.S.C. § 3771) applies only to victims of the counts charged in federal court, and thus individuals may not be able to exercise all of these rights if the crime of which the individual is a victim was not charged.
 Section 3771(c)(2) of this Act requires that we advise you that you have the right to retain counsel.
 Although the statute specifically sets forth your right to seek advice of an attorney with regard to your rights under the statute, there is no requirement that you retain counsel.
 The Government may not recommend any specific counsel, nor can the Government (or the Court) pay for counsel to represent you.
 Government attorneys represent the United States.